Sultan Ali Allana

-Sultan Ali Allana (Urdu: سلطان علی الانا) is a prominent Pakistani banker, philanthropist, and business leader.
-He is also the chairman of Habib Bank Limited and a director of the Aga Khan Fund for Economic Development.
+Sultan Ali Allana (Urdu: سلطان علی الانا) is a Pakistani banker and philanthropist.
+He is the chairman of Habib Bank Limited and a director of the Aga Khan Fund for Economic Development.

-Sultan Ali Allana is the youngest son of Akbar Ali Allana and Malak Sultan Bandeali, daughter of Gulam Hyder Bandeali Kassam.
+Sultan Ali Allana is the youngest son of Akbar Ali Allana and Malek Sultan Bandeali, daughter of Gulam Hyder Bandeali Kassam.

 Early life and education

 Sultan Ali Allana was born in Karachi into a Sindhi family in 1959.
 He attended St. Patrick's High School, and DJ Science College before moving to Canada where he obtained an undergraduate degree in Mechanical Engineering.
 Subsequently, he attained a postgraduate diploma in Management from McGill University.
 He then attended the University of Wisconsin, USA, where he obtained an MS in Management Technology.

-Personal life

-Allana comes from a prominent Sindhi Ismaili Khoja family which traces its origins from Jhirk, Sindh.
-His late uncle, Ghulam Ali Allana, was a friend and biographer of Mohammad Ali Jinnah, the founder of Pakistan.
-He entered politics at a young age and played an active part in the Pakistan movement.
-G. Allana has written several books notably: Quaid-e-Azam; The Story of a Nation, Our Freedom Fighters, Pakistan Movement - Historic Documents, A Rosary of Islamic Readings and His Highness Aga Khan III.

 Career

-Mr. Sultan Ali Allana’s illustrious career began at Citi Bank in 1985 as a Relationship Manager Executive Trainee.
-He rose through the ranks and became the Head of the Local Corporate Group thanks to his unmatched dedication and exceptional mentorship.
+Sultan Ali Allana’s career began at Citibank in 1985 as a Relationship Manager Executive Trainee.
+He rose through the ranks to later become the Head of the Local Corporate Group.

 Later, he ventured into entrepreneurship, co-founding Global Securities.
-The company with the help of his exceptional business acumen launched a joint venture with Union Bank of Switzerland, which operated on a massive scale in Hong Kong.
-Moreover, his innovative spirit turned struggling enterprises into profitable businesses.
-It also includes the remarkable turnaround of NDLC, which evolved into NIB Bank and ultimately merged into MCB Bank in 2017.
-As a pioneer in the field of microfinance, Mr. Sultan Ali Allana played a key role in drafting the Microfinance Institutions Ordinance of 2001 and established the First Micro-Finance Bank Limited with the sponsorship of Aga Khan Fund for Economic Development (AKFED), where he served as a chairman, championing financial inclusion and poverty alleviation.
+The company launched a joint venture with Union Bank of Switzerland, which operated in Hong Kong.
+He was involved in drafting the Microfinance Institutions Ordinance of 2001 and he established the First Micro-Finance Bank Limited with the sponsorship of Aga Khan Fund for Economic Development (AKFED), where he served as a chairman.